top of page

 Ask yourself:

-• Does it feel automatic?
+• Does it kind of feel automatic?

 • Do I think about it before it happens?